samzhangjy/OJSpyder/README.md

 This is a web spyder for <http://oj.noi.cn>.

+## WARNING

+This spyder uses selenium Python, so it is a little slow.
+Please create your own or find another one if you care speed very much.

 ## Usage

 To use it, you need to download the Chrome browser and Chrome webdriver first because it needs selenium support.

 ## TODO

-1. Finish documentation.
+- [ ] Finish documentation.

-2. Add more features to the spyder like rank list and status.
+- [ ] Add more features to the spyder like rank list and status.

-3. Add problem submission
+- [x] Add problem submission